Urban Sketching & Travelogue

 The disappearing aesthetic of the neighbourhood corner store

 "There are lots of archival methods now, from smartphones to street view.
 When sketching something, time is spent really observing and noticing details.
 This ties into the community element.
 By sketching on location, one can get a sense of the neighbourhood, and a deeper understanding of people's feelings toward a building."
-(2011)
+(2011-ongoing)

 Comix & sketches from the streets of Ottawa

 "They are big on charm, revealing the little things that make or break people's days...
 Recognizing the settings around Ottawa... gives the comic an especially relatable quality" - Travis Boisvenue, The Fulcrum, (2007)